Lorentz83/esb2ha/documentation/index.md

 Once done, you can go to the "Energy" dashboard and follow the instruction to add the new sensor.

+NOTE: If you configured already the Energy dashboard, you need to go to Settings > Dashboards > Energy to add a new sensor.

 Remember that ESB doesn't export data fresher than 24 hours, so the first graph you'll see will be empty.
 Don't worry, change day or move to the weekly or monthly view to see your energy consumption.